kmacl/Portfolio/README.md

 1. [Detecting Tumors With A Deep Convolutional Network](#Detecting-Tumors-With-A-Deep-Convolutional-Network-brainmedical_symbol)
 2. [Weather Prediction With A Hidden Markov Model](#Weather-Prediction-With-A-Hidden-Markov-Model-sunnyumbrella)
 3. [A Recommender System For Netflix Movies](#A-Recommender-System-For-Netflix-Movies-popcorndvd)
+4. Perceptual Loss Functions For NLP (In Progress)

 ## Detecting Tumors With A Deep Convolutional Network :brain::medical_symbol: